The Boundedness Locus and baby Mandelbrot sets for some generalized McMullen maps: Extending Results: the case of small

 \subsection{Dynamical Plane Results}

-Smaller values of $a$ force us to condense our escape radius of $R_{n,a,c}$ as well as put more of a restriction on the degree of the rational functions.
+Smaller values of $a$ force us to decrease our escape radius of $R_{n,a,c}$, as well as further restrict the degree of the rational functions.
 We shall restrict the argument of $v_+$ to a small interval around $0$, centering our domain around the positive real axis, the same as $\setU'_0$ from before.